Handwriting Uppercase Letters.

 Research and development by Renee Jansen

 The Common Core curriculum that guides schools today does not include requirements and proficiency standards for handwriting.
 In a Montessori environment, it is a skill that is essential.
-You will notice that we have focused exclusively on D'Nealian cursive handwriting so that we could eliminate the time, effort, and confusion created when students are asked first learn and then to “unlearn” manuscript and then to learn a new D’Nealian cursive handwriting.
+You will notice that we have focused exclusively on D'Nealian cursive handwriting so that we could eliminate the time, effort, and confusion created when students are asked first to learn and then to “unlearn” manuscript and then to learn a new D’Nealian cursive handwriting.

 As Montessorians, we have concrete tools to help students develop muscle strength and learn proper formation of letters.
 Our challenge in developing this program was to find and design tools and materials to use in the elementary classrooms.
-Our research sought to supplement these with additional materials that address both the students’ needs and the administrative logistics of teaching the curriculum.
+Our research sought to supplement these with additional materials that address both the students’ needs and the administrative organization of teaching the curriculum.
 Our mission was to develop, adopt, and implement a cursive curriculum that could aid students with learning differences and accelerate the learning of all students.

 Cursive handwriting is taught through explicit instruction using a multi-sensory approach.
 Students use visual, auditory and tactile senses to complete individual letters with precise formation.
 This multi-sensory method offers access points to aide pencil grip, letter formation legibility and heightened literacy for cursive script and printed materials.
 Handwriting mastery that is automatic and comfortable offers students a sense of accomplishment and success as writers and readers.